 You can use various tracking tools out there if you want to keep an eye out for flight deals.
 Websites such as Skyscanner, Fare Drop, Scott’s Cheap Flights, etc. are sites where you can sign up to get notifications of good deals or sales taking place.

 Personally, we keep an eye out on these a little bit.
 But it’s not the primary way we make choices for planning our trips.
-There have been times when we have jumped on a last minute deal that comes up, but not frequently.
-This can definitely be a fun way to go about it, as long as you have the time of work and are ready to go at the time of that deal.
+There have been times when we have jumped on a last-minute deal that comes up, but not frequently.
+This can definitely be a fun way to go about it, as long as you have the time off work and are ready to go at the time of that deal.

 Searching Using Google Flights

 I gotta say, the online resource we use mostly for researching flight deals and trying different combinations for flight options is actually Google Flights.
 I love it!
 My favorite feature is actually where you can browse using the map and just input the departure airport.
 If you don’t input a destination airport, then you will see all kinds of dates, prices and destinations.
 You can also select different time periods, such as 1 week during the next 6 months, and it will show the best prices.

 You can zoom in and out and explore all over the map looking at various prices to different places.
 This is my favorite way to compare flight options to different destinations.